mattwolfson/bracketsMemesAndOther/documentation/README.md

 ## Production Release

-- Navigate to webhosting file manager: `https://www.000webhost.com/members/website/majuscular-fashion/files`.
+- Navigate to webhosting file manager: `https://www.000webhost.com/members/website`.
+- Sign in and click the tab that says `File Manager`
 - Click `Upload Files Now`
 - Click Cloud with arrow image to upload files
 - Navigate to dist folder in local repository